jlduan/fba/docs/tutorials/eccite-seq/PRJNA521522/tutorial.rst

    2022-01-08 16:35:04,179 - fba.qc - INFO - Output directory: qc
    2022-01-08 16:35:05,431 - fba.__main__ - INFO - Done.

-For read 1, the first 16 bases are cell barcodes and the following 10 bases are UMIs (Read 1 length is 26).
-Based on the base content plot, the GC content of cell barcodes are quite even.
-The UMIs are slightly T enriched.
+For read 1, the first 16 bases represent cell barcodes, and the following 10 bases are UMIs (the read 1 length is 26).
+According to the base content plot, the GC content of cell barcodes is relatively uniform.
+However, UMIs are slightly enriched with T bases.

 .. image:: Pyplot_read1_per_base_seq_content_hashtag.webp
    :width: 390px
    :align: center

-As for read 2, based on the per base content, it suggests that bases 0-12 are actually our feature barcodes (See the distribution of matched barcode positions on read 2).
+As for read 2, the per base content suggests that bases 0-12 correspond to our feature barcodes (refer to the distribution of matched barcode positions on read 2).

 .. image:: Pyplot_read2_per_base_seq_content_hashtag.webp
    :width: 400px